 Camping with some friends near Cherokee, NC, we were discussing lunch, at breakfast.
-(Come on – you’ve done it, too.
+(Come on – you know you’ve done it, too.
 I heard a great quote about this point, this week, “Why don’t we go get lunch and talk about dinner?”).
 Looking for options, the one couple among us with any bars of phone signal, suggested Haywood Smokehouse, in Dillsboro – a Texas-style barbecue house with three NC locations, based in Waynesville.
 They started talking it up and I explained that they had me at “barbecue”…

 One of the first things that we noticed, sitting at the table, was the menu of sauces.
 I immediately went hunting and gathering for bottles and began the “shake-the-bottle-drip-some-on-your-finger” process to see what I’d like.